-Data Source

-Each pipeline safety evaluation documents the number of miles inspected and the number of violations found.
-Data are collected during field evaluations and maintained within the Pipeline Evaluation System (PES) database by pipeline system.
+Data Source: Each pipeline safety inspection documents the number of miles inspected and the number of violations found.
+Data are collected during field inspections and maintained within the RRC PIPES application by pipeline system.

-Methodology

-An average number of violations per 100 miles of pipe for each of the three types of systems (distribution, transmission, and hazardous liquid) will be determined by dividing the number of violations by the mileage of pipe that was inspected.
+Methodology: An average number of violations per 100 miles of pipe for each of the three types of systems (distribution, transmission, and hazardous liquid) will be determined by dividing the number of violations by the mileage of pipe that was inspected.
 These three averages will then be averaged to get a single equivalent statewide number for all of the pipeline systems, other than master meter systems, within the state that are inspected each year.

-Purpose

-To determine the level of compliance by the various segments of the pipeline industry, a trending level can be established with this outcome.
+Purpose: To determine the level of compliance by the various segments of the pipeline industry, a trending level can be established with this outcome.
 The Commission's Pipeline Safety program can be compared to other state or federal programs by type of pipeline to determine the level of compliance by the industry.

-Calculation Method: Non-cumulative
+Calculation Method: Noncumulative

+Target Attainment: Low

+Priority: High

-Target Attainment: Low Priority: High Key Measure: Yes New Measure: No
+Key Measure: Yes

+New Measure: No
-Strategy 2.1.1 Pipeline Safety

-Ensure the safe operation of pipelines through permitting, field inspections, accident investigations and emergency response.
+Percent Measure: No

-Output 2.1.1.1 Number of Pipeline Safety Evaluations Performed
+Output 2.1.1.1: Number of Pipeline Safety Inspections Performed

-Short Definition

-A total of the standard and follow-up comprehensive safety compliance evaluations conducted on intrastate hazardous liquids and natural gas pipelines.
+Definition: A total of the standard and follow-up comprehensive safety compliance inspections conducted on intrastate hazardous liquids and natural gas pipelines.

-Data Limitations

-None.

-Data Source
+Data Limitations: None.

-All safety evaluations are conducted using inspections forms to record the data relevant to the safety evaluation, in addition to data from other sources entered into the PES system.
-All of the data are maintained in the Commission's PES system.
+Data Source: All safety inspections are conducted using inspections forms to record the data relevant to the safety inspection, in addition to data from other sources entered into the RRC PIPES application.
+All of the data are maintained in the RRC PIPES application.

-Methodology

-PES can be utilized to total the number of standard and follow-up comprehensive inspections conducted within any prescribed time interval to calculate the number of inspections conducted.
-The inspection will be considered complete based on the supervisor-approved date of the inspection.
+Methodology: RRC PIPES application can be utilized to total the number of standard and follow-up comprehensive inspections conducted within any prescribed time interval to calculate the number of inspections conducted.
+The inspection will be considered complete based on the supervisorapproved date of the inspection.
 All standard and follow-up comprehensive inspections approved within the time period selected will be totaled.

-Purpose

-Standard and follow-up comprehensive safety inspections are conducted on pipeline facilities to monitor compliance with Commission safety regulations.
+Purpose: Standard and follow-up comprehensive safety inspections are conducted on pipeline facilities to monitor compliance with Commission safety regulations.
 Inspections are conducted on various types of facilities and tracked by the system and evaluation type.

 Calculation Method: Cumulative

 Target Attainment: High

 Priority: High

 Key Measure: Yes

 New Measure: No

 Percentage Measure: No

-Output 2.1.1.2 Number of Pipeline Safety Violations Identified through Inspections Short Definition
+Output 2.1.1.2: Number of Pipeline Safety Violations Identified through Inspections

-Safety inspections identify violations of Commission safety regulations for pipeline facilities.
+Definition: Safety inspections identify violations of Commission safety regulations for pipeline facilities.
 Violations are listed by each particular code section and associated with each individual safety inspection.

-Data Limitations

-None.

-Data Source
+Data Limitations: None.

-The inspection reports include information on the type of installation and all observed violations.
-The data is transferred into the Commission's PES system.
+Data Source: The inspection reports include information on the type of regulated entity and all observed violations.
+The data is transferred into the RRC PIPES application.

-Methodology

-The source of data is the PES system.
+Methodology: The source of data is the RRC PIPES application.

-Purpose

-Safety inspections are conducted to determine the compliance with the Commission's safety regulations for pipeline installations.
-Noncompliance with the safety regulations are identified and recorded on the field evaluation data sheets and recorded into the PES database.
+Purpose: Safety inspections are conducted to determine compliance with the Commission's safety regulations for pipeline systems.
+Noncompliance with the safety regulations are identified and recorded on the field inspections data sheets and recorded into the RRC PIPES application.

 Calculation Method: Cumulative

 Target Attainment: Low

+Priority: High

+Key Measure: No

+Ney Measure.
+INC

-Priority: High Key Measure: No New Measure: No Percentage Measure: No
+New Measure: No

+Percentage Measure: No

-Output 2.1.1.3 Number Pipeline Accident Investigations or Complaint Investigations Short Definition
+Output 2.1.1.3: Number of Pipeline Accident Investigations or Complaint Investigations

-In addition to routine standard and follow-up comprehensive safety inspections, incident and accident investigations are conducted on pipeline facilities to determine operators' compliance with Commission safety regulations.
+Definition: In addition to routine standard and follow-up comprehensive safety inspections, incident and accident investigations are conducted on pipeline facilities to determine operators' compliance with Commission safety regulations.
 Incident and accident investigations are conducted in the event an incident or accident occurs on a pipeline facility; these may also be initiated through public complaints.

-Data Limitations

-None.
+Data Limitations: None.